 Among parametric approaches we can find e.g. \LENSTOOL\ \cite{kneib1996lenstool, jullo2007bayesian, newman2013lenstool, schafer2020lenstool}, Light-Traces-Mass (\LTM) \cite{broadhurst2005ltm}, and \glafic\ \cite{oguri2010glafic}, Meanwhile, for free-form approaches we have e.g. \cite{bartelmann1996freeform}, \cite{abdelsalam1998a370}, \cite{saha1997freeform}, \cite{seitz1998entropy}, \cite{cacciato2006freeform}, \cite{jee2007freeform}, \cite{deb2008reconstruction}, \GRALE\ \cite{liesenborgs2006grale, liesenborgs2007grale,liesenborgs2009grale, liesenborgs2020gralewl, ghosh2020grale}, \WSLAP\ \cite{diego2005wslap, diego2007wslap}, \SWUnited\ \cite{bradac2005reco, bradac2005reco2, bradac2009cosmictelescope}, \LensPerfect\ \cite{coe2008lp}, and \SaWLens\ \cite{merten2009reco,merten2011reco2, merten2016freemesh, huber2019sw+x}.
 There are also available hybrid methods that combine elements of both approaches e.g. \cite{jullo2009lenstoolhybrid, niemiec2020lenstoolhybrid} (which are part of \LENSTOOL), and \WSLAPP\ \cite{sendra2014wslap+, diego2016wslap+} (an extension of \WSLAP).

 Nowadays, the relevant observations in this regard are open access, as it is the case for Hubble Frontier Fields (HFF) \cite{lotz2017hff}, Reionization Lensing Cluster Survey (RELICS) \cite{coe2019relics}, Cluster Lensing and Supernova Survey with Hubble (CLASH) \cite{postman2012clash}.
 Additionally, there is an expected increase in both quality and quantity of observations from upcoming ground/space based observatories such as James Webb Space Telescope (JWST) \cite{gardner2006jwst}, Euclid \cite{laureijs2009euclid, laureijs2011euclid}, and Vera C. Rubin Observatory (LSST) \cite{ivezic2019lsst}.
-Therefore, it is pertinent to have access to a variety of open access software that aims to modeling galaxy clusters from gravitational lensing, in order to be able to compare, and validate those models, as well as the physical results that rely on them (e.g \cite{priewe2017HFFcomparison, meneghetti2017HFFcomparison, strait2018abell370, remolina2018macsj0416.1-2403}).
+Therefore, it is pertinent to have access to a variety of open access software that aims to model galaxy clusters from gravitational lensing, in order to be able to compare, and validate those models, as well as the physical results that rely on them (e.g \cite{priewe2017HFFcomparison, meneghetti2017HFFcomparison, strait2018abell370, remolina2018macsj0416.1-2403}).

-For instance, in this work we describe what is behind \relensing, an easy to use package currently written in \python, in which a free-form reconstruction method is implemented.
+Therefore, in this work we describe what is behind \relensing, an easy-to-use package currently written in \python, in which a free-form reconstruction method is implemented.
 The method that we discuss here is based upon the work previously presented by \cite{bradac2005reco, bradac2009cosmictelescope}, which itself is an extension of \cite{bartelmann1996freeform}.

 We explore the effectiveness of an alternative finite difference approach.
-Also, we extent the grid's refinement to an adaptive irregular one, that is intended to follow the observational data from strong lensing as well as the main deflectors' shape.
+Also, we extend the grid refinement to an adaptive irregular one, that is intended to follow the observational data from strong lensing as well as the shape of the main deflectors.
 Additionally, we discuss two different approaches to the strong lensing penalty function, which along with the introduction of a smoothing process enhance the performance of this approach, reducing the computation time and providing a more accurate reconstruction.